 "Anything like this doesn't help credibility, so Ray's got to work at establishing, re-establishing or reinforcing the credibility that he does have," Bloomberg said.

 Kelly appears for about 30 seconds of the 72-minute movie.
 He originally said he was not involved but on Wednesday acknowledged he had given a 90-minute interview to the filmmakers in 2007.

 The movie was later shown to police trainees.
 The police department said it was played in a continuous loop in the sign-in area of counterterrorism training sessions between October and December 2010.
 As many as 1,489 trainees may have seen the movie, according to documents released under New York's public records law.

 Kelly apologized Wednesday for his appearance and for the playing of the movie.

 The Muslim leaders said they are worried that the police department is teaching officers to treat all Muslims as suspects.
-They demanded the resignation of Kelly and Browne, and a U.S. Department of Justice inquiry into the showing of the film.
+They demanded the resignation of Kelly and his spokesman Paul Browne, and a U.S. Department of Justice inquiry into the showing of the film.

 The activists also want retraining of all 1,489 officers "that are walking this city with poison in their brains," said Cyrus McGoldrick, civil rights director for the Council on American-Islamic Relations-New York.
 CAIR is one of the organizations that "The Third Jihad" accuses of being soft on terrorist groups.